CSCG/DirectoryCleaner/README.md

                         Revert the settings file to its default state when the program was downloaded.
 Will use the default settings to run the program as well.
+  --group_files, -gf    Set this flag if you would like to group commonly used
+                        files like Word Docs, Excel files, PDFs, music files etc. in folders named after the type of media they are.
   --change_folder_names, -cfn
                         Set this flag if you want to rename one of the default folder names Directory Cleaner uses for that type of file.
+  --change_group_names, -cgn
+                        Set this flag if you'd like to rename one of the default group names.

 ```